zwave-js/node-zwave-js/packages/core/core.api.md

 // Warning: (ae-missing-release-tag) "generateAuthKey" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
-export function generateAuthKey(networkKey: Buffer): Buffer;
+export function generateAuthKey(networkKey: Uint8Array): Uint8Array;

 // Warning: (ae-missing-release-tag) "generateECDHKeyPair" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //